nlepage/go-wasm-http-talk/slides.md

 ![Hello example diagram](assets/hello.png)

 Notes:
-- We have a small index.html page, which sends a POST request to hello API, with a JSON body containing a name property.
+- We have a small index.html page, which sends a POST request to the hello API, with a JSON body containing a name property.
-- This request should be handled by the API WebAssembly binary, which must return a JSON response with a message property.
+- This request must be handled by the API, in fact WebAssembly binary, which must return a JSON response with a message property.

 ---